 My lovely Annie arrives home in Bangkok today from the UK, having pretty much finished her year’s study.
+It's a reprieve from my being an empty nester!
 Her third term consists of zero lessons, only three exams in late May (she opted for lots of coursework modules this year) and a bill for about 3,300 pounds for the privilege of sitting those exams.
 Putting that aside, I’m beyond excited to have her home.

 Weirdly, even though I’m 50 and Annie’s 20, I bet that whilst she’s here I’ll defer to her in most decision-making and structure my own days around her plans.
 (Hopefully they will include me a little bit!)
 Don’t for one minute think that’s Annie’s fault.
 It really isn’t.
 She's as laid back as a sloth during the holidays, but I just really want her to have a good time and for her to keep coming back to visit.
 Good job I don’t have a ‘needy mum’ siren alert attached to me as I’d be arrested for noise pollution!!